rhasspy/rhasspy-hermes-app/docs/usage.rst

 .. _`time_app.py`: https://github.com/rhasspy/rhasspy-hermes-app/blob/master/examples/time_app.py

-You can pass all the settings as keyword arguments inside the constructor aswell:
+You can pass all the settings as keyword arguments inside the constructor as well:
-:meth:`rhasspyhermes_app.HermesApp("ExampleApp", host="192.168.178.123", port=12183)`.
+``rhasspyhermes_app.HermesApp("ExampleApp", host="192.168.178.123", port=12183)``.
 Note that arguments passed on the
 command line have precedence over arguments passed to the constructor.

 *******